AdsulPri/automationqa/README.md

 # Hostel-World QA

-One Paragraph of project description goes here
+One Paragraph of project description goes here:

+Bonus section:
+https://docs.travis-ci.com/user/customizing-the-build/#building-only-the-latest-commit - helps you trigger only latest build - the job settings are modified accordingly
+This job is set to check question 2 and question 3 both

 ## Getting Started